Margin and leverage

 For example, you are trading CFDs and have two open Wall Street positions, originally selling a quantity of 10 and then buying a quantity of 5.
 In this case, you would only be charged margin for the original, larger side of the trade, the Wall Street short 10 position.
 Assuming that the margin for selling 10 Wall Street is £1,691.45 and the margin for buying 5 Wall Street is 845.7, you would only need to provide enough margin to cover the original, larger sell position for both of the trades in this market.

-The calculation for the margin indicator is determined by the Net Equity in your account divided by your Total Margin Requirement.
+The calculation for the margin indicator is determined by the Net Equity in your account divided by your Total Margin Requirement, multiplied by 100.
 To improve your margin indicator do one or more of the following:

 Speak to our friendly customer support team